Hindustani orthography: Latin script

 The Latin script has been used to write Hindustani for technological or internationalization reasons.
 Roman Hindi and Roman Urdu uses the basic Latin alphabet.
 It is most commonly used by young native speakers for technological applications, such as chat, emails and SMS.

 ITRANS, ISCII, IAST (and the near-identical ISO 15919), and Harvard-Kyoto romanization schemes have been employed primarily for usage by non-native speakers who are more familiar with the Latin alphabet.

 Transliteration

-Transliteration between the three scripts can be complicated, particularly when transliterating between Devanagari and Persian scripts.
+Transliteration between the three scripts can be complicated, particularly when transliterating between Devanagari and Perso-Arabic scripts.
 One obstacle to this is that multiple different letters in one script often all correspond to the same letter in the other script.
 So, simple substitution often does not produce the correct spellings.

 Urdu letters with similar sounds

 Some sets of Urdu letters have matching sounds.